 There are several types of pill, which are 99% effective and prevent the ovaries from releasing an egg each month.
 The contraceptive pill can also be used for the control of heavy periods, premenstrual syndrome and endometriosis.

-A new alternative to the pill is Evra.
+An alternative to the pill is Evra.
 A patch is worn on the skin and changed weekly.
-It works the same way as the pill, as the hormones oestrogen and progesterone are released to prevent the ovaries releasing an egg.
+It works the same way as the pill, as the hormones oestrogen and progesterone are released to prevent the ovaries from releasing an egg.

 If you have had unprotected sex or had the failure of a condom, then the morning after pill may prevent pregnancy.
 It is more effective the sooner it is taken following intercourse.
 Levonelle can be used up to 3 days and EllaOne up to 5 days following sex.
 A prescription is required.